-The outputs of all DACs may be updated simultaneously using the \overline{LDAC} function, with the added functionality of user selectable DAC channels to simultaneously \overline{LDAC} .
-There is also an asynchronous active low \overline{CLR} that clears all DACs to a software selectable code - 0 V, midscale or fullscale .
+The outputs of all DACs may be updated simultaneously using the /LDAC function, with the added functionality of selecting through software any number of DAC channels to synchronize.
+There is also an asynchronous active low /CLR that clears all DACs to a software selectable code - 0 V, midscale or fullscale.

 The AD5666 utilizes a versatile three-wire serial interface that operates at clock rates up to 50 MHz and is compatible with standard SPITM, QSPITM, MICROWIRETM and DSP interface standards.
-Its on-chip precision output amplifier allows rail-to-rail output swing to be achieved.
+Its on-chip precision output amplifier allows rail-torail output swing to be achieved.